josephernest/sdfgh/README.md

 This is true, and here it's even:

-*"Don't trust an encryption program if you cannot read its source code completely in 5 minutes."*
+*"Don't trust my encryption program if you cannot read its source code completely in 5 minutes."*

 You want to use it this program for your personal notes?
-Just take 5 minutes to read the 65 lines of code(*).
+Just take 5 minutes to read the ~70 lines of code(*).

 ## Why another lightweight notepad with encryption?